AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

   - Simplified token refresh to use email only

 ## Next Steps
+1. **Fix app/core/auth.py**: Remove username fallback code in get_current_user function
-1. Update OAuth integration to ensure it works with email-only system
+2. Update OAuth integration to ensure it works with email-only system
-2. Update documentation to reflect the removal of username field
+3. Update documentation to reflect the removal of username field
-3. Review and update email templates
+4. Review and update email templates
-4. Run full test suite to verify all changes
+5. Run full test suite to verify all changes

 ## Recent Changes
 - Created and applied migration e66712ccad45_remove_username_field.py